Let’s be real: Search Engine Optimization (SEO) can be really confusing.

 Showing up on the first page of Google is the #1 way to drive qualified traffic to your website—without spending piles of cash on advertising, at least.

 When it comes to SEO, you can get 80% of the results with only 20% of the work.
-You do not have to be a seasoned professional to rank for your target keywords; all you need is a solid game plan and a commitment to investing the time.
+You do not have to be a seasoned professional to rank for your target keywords; all you need is a solid strategy and a commitment to investing the time.

 If you don’t have time to learn SEO yourself, consider an SEO partner, and making an SEO investment in your marketing budget.
 The ROI on SEO can be huge over time.